kiboschool/course-web-application-development/src/lessons/more-web-frameworks/other-web-frameworks.md

 # Other web Frameworks

 The world of web development is vast, and the tools available to developers are continually evolving.
-While Flask and Express.js are popular and widely-used frameworks in Python and JavaScript respectively, there are numerous other options that solve different needs and preferences.
+While Flask and Express.js are popular and widely-used frameworks in Python and JavaScript, respectively, there are numerous other options that meet different needs and preferences.

 ## Python Web Frameworks